Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 Merchant of Record platforms (no US entity needed)

-Paddle and Lemon Squeezy operate as Merchants of Record.
-They are the seller of record on each transaction, handle sales tax and VAT collection globally, and pay the founder as a vendor.
-No US entity is required.
-The founder receives payouts from Paddle or Lemon Squeezy to their Indian bank account or a Wise account.
+Paddle and Lemon Squeezy are Merchants of Record.
+They're the legal seller on each transaction, handle global sales tax and VAT, and pay you as a vendor.
+No US entity needed.
+You get payouts to your Indian bank or Wise account.

 Direct Stripe invite